 Many are familiar with the notion of acupuncture, but let’s dive deeper.
 Modern acupuncture employs the use of filiform, or “threadlike,” needles.
-The needles are placed in to specific points along the body by a Licensed Acupuncturist.
+The needles are placed into specific points along the body by a Licensed Acupuncture Physician.
 The Meridian System Theory that was developed and refined millennia before today is a cornerstone of acupuncture.
 An acupuncturist assists the healthy functioning of this system through acupuncture needles, and other medical modalities.
 Points along the meridians are influenced by the acupuncture needles via numerous needling methods, physical techniques (bodywork), or herbal application.

 In TCM parlance, acupuncture can move Qi and blood (promote circulation), clear and remove obstructions to open the meridians, strengthen or sedate Qi to restore harmony, raise or descend Qi to restore balance, promote organ functioning, alleviate pain, expel pathogens, boost immune levels, promote digestion, brighten the eyes, benefit the brain, calm the mind, and so much more.
 The overall purpose of acupuncture is to restore homeostasis and balance, in other words, to bring optimal health to the body.

 Features of Acupuncture:

 - Solid, hair-thin or “threadlike” medical instrument of sterilized, polished steel for single-use

 - Network of subtle energetic, anatomical pathways that contribute to healthy physiological functioning when in balance

 - Acupuncture points are locations along these pathways, or meridians, that affect the entire meridian system and therefore the body as a whole, as well as a local affect on the specific meridian and body region